Skip to main content

 Key Colorado facts that affect dental care

-Colorado is growing and aging.
-The U.S. Census Bureau estimated Colorado at 6,012,561 people on July 1, 2025, and said people age 65 and older made up 16.4% of the state.
-The same Census page lists 342,276 veterans in Colorado for 2020-2024.
-These numbers matter because dental care demand is high, and rural counties may have fewer dentists.
-Check Census QuickFacts if you need the current state data.
+Colorado is growing, and dental appointment demand can be high.
+The U.S. Census Bureau estimated Colorado at 6,012,561 people on July 1, 2025, with people age 65 and older making up 16.4% of the state.
+The same Census QuickFacts page lists 342,276 veterans for 2020-2024.

-Main dental programs for Colorado seniors
+Main dental help paths for Colorado seniors

 Health First Colorado dental benefits